funbox/bacula_exporter/README.md

 ### Requirements

-Note, that the following dependencies should be satisfied.
+Note, that the following dependencies should be satisfied:

 - [Docker](https://docker.com)
 - [Docker Compose](https://docs.docker.com/compose/)